-Billy Smith, a long time friend of both Peter and Chris, started in 2010 as a tractor driver during harvest time.
+Billy Smith, a long time friend of Chris, started in 2010 as a tractor driver during harvest time.
 It became quickly realized how skilled Billy was in mechanical work and in 2011, Billy became Hyde Vineyard’s fabricator, mechanic and forklift-truck driver, working full time on vineyard operations.
 In his free time, Billy enjoys mountain-bike riding, carpentry, building rock-crawlers and metal-fabrication.

 Larry’s family has been farming in California for over 200 years.
 Finding inspiration in an 1840’s edition of Don Quixote, passed down through generations from ancestor Pedro Zabala and given to Larry by his great-grandfather, Larry chose a woodcut of a dancing Sancho Panza, a jovial character in the story who always had wine with him, as the symbol of Hyde Vineyards.